mobijoker/Cyber/_posts/Arthur/Articles/en/2016-10-17-adding-subscription-form-blog-using-feedburner.md

 ## **Step 3.** Setup Feedburner

-Once logged in Feedburner, it will prompt you to enter your blog's RSS feed URL that you finded before.
+Once logged in Feedburner, it will prompt you to enter your blog's RSS feed URL that you found before.

 ![center](/images/adding-email-subscription-form-blog-using-feedburner/1.png)